sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 The Consistent Reads from HDFS Observer NameNode feature addresses the above by introducing a new type of NameNode called **Observer NameNode**.
-Similar to Standby NameNode, Observer NameNode keeps itself update-to-date regarding the namespace and block location information.
+Similar to Standby NameNode, Observer NameNode keeps itself up-to-date regarding the namespace and block location information.
 In addition, it also has the ability to serve consistent reads, like Active NameNode.
 Since read requests are the majority in a typical environment, this can help to load balancing the NameNode traffic and